 Storing your sketches

 Finally, what to do with your sketches once they're done?
-While Olly likes to delete his digital sketches as he goes, he's very much in the minority.
+While Lawson likes to delete his digital sketches as he goes, he's very much in the minority.

-"I keep all my sketch books," reveals Robh.
+"I keep all my sketch books," reveals Ruppel.
 "They are diaries, archeology, time machines, maps, journals and testing grounds."
-James, meanwhile, shares his sketches online, videos them for putting on YouTube, publishes them in magazines and books, and has even released his own iOS and Android app based on them, called Living Sketchbook.
+Gurney, meanwhile, shares his sketches online, videos them for putting on YouTube, publishes them in magazines and books, and has even released his own iOS and Android app based on them, called Living Sketchbook.